Three Passes Trek

 Similar Trails You Might Like

-- Annapurna Base Camp Trek (Nepal) — a shorter, lower amphitheatre trek through bamboo forest into a glacial sanctuary.
+- Annapurna Base Camp Trek — a shorter, lower amphitheatre trek with lush valleys and a dramatic sanctuary finish.

-- Langtang Trek (Nepal) — a quieter valley close to Kathmandu, perfect for acclimatisation and Himalayan culture.
+- Langtang Trek — a quieter valley north of Kathmandu, ideal for acclimatising or for a week-long Himalayan taster.

 Frequently Asked Questions